Aerojet: Founding

-Kármán soon relinquished the presidency: "Haley became Aerojet’s second president on August 26, 1942.
+Kármán soon relinquished the presidency: "Haley became Aerojet's second president on August 26, 1942.
 He proved to be an incredible administrator."

-The company expanded and required new facilities: "In October, fifteen employees were drawing paychecks.
+The company expanded and acquired new facilities: "In October, fifteen employees were drawing paychecks.
 By December we had expanded to about one hundred and fifty employees and in January 1943 we moved to Azusa, California."
 In 1943 the Army Air Forces finally placed a full order, demanding that 2000 rockets be delivered before year's end.

 The difficulty of starting out in an industry with no history explains how the founders lost control:

-Unhappily for us, no bank would lend us money; bankers hadn’t yet come to think of rocketry as a stable business.
+Unhappily for us, no bank would lend us money; bankers hadn't yet come to think of rocketry as a stable business.

 In the spring of 1944 the officers instructed Haley to seek out new sources of assistance.
-General Tire was one of his clients and that company showed an interest in Aerojet and began negotiations.
-In January 1945 General Tire acquired half the stock for $75,000.
+General Tire & Rubber Company was one of his clients and that company showed an interest in Aerojet and began negotiations.
+In January 1945, General Tire acquired half the stock for $75,000.
 Parsons and Forman also sold their shares, so that, by October, General Tire had control of the majority of Aerojet.

 Kármán resisted the offers presented to him, until in 1953 when a sizable scholarship fund was offered to be set up as a memorial to his sister Josephine de Karman.